Yorkville, Manhattan: Recent history

 Around the late 1920s, Yorkville's ethnic diversity was beginning to wane.
 In 1926, the New York Times wrote of Yorkville's changing ethnic makeup:

 In 1928, a one-block section of Sutton Place north of 59th Street, and all of Avenue A north of that point, was renamed York Avenue to honor U.S. Army Sergeant Alvin York, who received the Medal of Honor for attacking a German machine gun nest during World War I's Meuse-Argonne Offensive.

+In March 1936, the German American Bund established its headquarters on East 85th Street in Yorkville.
+This pro-Nazi anti-Semitic organization organized parades, rallies and summer camps for children and families and worked to keep America out of the war, to the benefit of Germany.
+Their 1939 rally in Madison Square Garden drew more than 10,000 Nazis and sympathizers.
+They were forced to disband after Germany declared war on the United States in December 1941.

 The dismantling of the Third Avenue El in 1955 led to the demolition of many mansions.
 This led to the acceleration of the exodus of Yorkville residents.
 Over the years, this trend continued.
 Thus, in the 1980s, a building for members of the German gymnastic society Turners, at the intersection of 86th Street and Lexington Avenue, was demolished.
 Cafe Mozart, on 86th Street between Second and Third Avenues, was also demolished.
 In their place were built high-rise residential complexes.

 By the turn of the 21st century, East 82nd Street was co-named St. Stephen of Hungary Way.
 The area from East 79th to 83rd Streets, spanning approximately four blocks east-west, is colloquially known as Little Hungary.

 Demographics

-Based on data from the 2010 United States Census, the population of Yorkville was 77,942, an increase of 1,174 (1.5%) from the 76,768 counted in 2000.
+Based on data from the 2020 United States Census, the population of Yorkville was 84,046, an increase of 6,104 (7.8%) from the 77,942 counted in 2010.
 Covering an area of 319.14 acres, the neighborhood had a population density of 263.35 PD/acre.

-The racial makeup of the neighborhood was 76.0% (59,233) white, 3.7% (2,858) African American, 0.1% (51) Native American, 9.3% (7,226) Asian, 0.0% (25) Pacific Islander, 0.3% (216) from other races, and 1.9% (1,466) from two or more races.
-Hispanic or Latino of any race were 8.8% (6,867) of the population.
+The racial makeup of the neighborhood was 70.9% (59,630) white, 3.5% (2,968) African American, 11.2% (9,425) Asian, 0.7% (572) from other races, and 3.9% (3,252) from two or more races.
+Hispanic or Latino of any race were 9.8% (8,199) of the population.

 The racial composition of Yorkville changed moderately from 2000 to 2010.
 The most significant changes were the increase in the Asian population by 41% (2,117), the increase in the Hispanic / Latino population by 18% (1,024), and the decrease in the white population by 4% (2,201).
 The Black population increased by 2% (64) and remained small, as did the population of all other races, which increased by 11% (170).

 The median income for a household in Yorkville is almost twice the average for the city, at $85,724.